Leadership

 What Made Muslim Leaders In History Different?

 Some were loud and charismatic.
 Others were reserved, almost introvert leaders who let competence speak louder than personality.
-Umar ibn al-Khattab was famously austere, patching his own clothes while governing an empire.
 The attitudes of leaders varied as much as their armies did.

-What linked the famous world leaders in history of this tradition was a shared expectation: a ruler answered to law and to the people, not only to ambition.
-That accountability shaped how they delegated, taxed, and fought.
+What linked the famous world leaders in history of the early islamic period was a shared expectation.
+A ruler answered to law and to the people, not only to ambition.
+Many were also a jurist or theologian, scholars of the Quran and hadith before they were rulers.

-Muslim Warriors Who Reshaped the Map
+Muslim Warriors Who Reshaped The Map

 The muslim warriors of the early conquests are often remembered for speed.
 The real story is organization.
 A muslim warrior on those campaigns succeeded because supply, scouting, and chain of command were tighter than the enemy's.